Marshflair1988/Project-Exam-2-Holidaze/README.md

 - **Edit Booking**: Customers can edit booking dates and guests from their profile
 - **Cancel Booking**: Customers can cancel bookings, which removes them via API
 - **View Bookings**:
-  - Customers see their own bookings in `/user/profile`
+  - Customers see their own upcoming bookings in `/user/profile` (filtered to show only future bookings)
-  - Venue managers see bookings for all their venues in `/venue-manager/dashboard`
+  - Venue managers see upcoming bookings for all their venues in `/venue-manager/dashboard` (filtered to show only future bookings)
   - Bookings are fetched from API with venue details included
+  - Only bookings with check-out date >= today are displayed

 ### Venue Management